skyflowapi/skyflow-iOS/README.md

   - since `logLevel` is optional, by default the logLevel will be  `PROD`.
   - Use `logLevel` option with caution, make sure the logLevel is set to `PROD` when using `skyflow-iOS` in production.

-NOTE: You should pass access token as `String` value in the success callback of getBearerToken.

 ---
 # Securely collecting data client-side